wlsf82/i-HOPe-im-IN/TestPlan.md

 ### TC1 - Initial State

-**Expected result:** When in the home page, you should see a heading (Welcome to Customer App), a paragraph (Please provide your name:), and a form with an input text field and a submit button.
+**Expected result:** When in the home page, you should see a heading (Welcome to Customer App), a paragraph (Please provide your name:), and an input text field and a submit button.

 **Actual result:** Passed. ✅